 After leaving Friar Tuck's Trail, we moved on to Blidworth.
 Robin Hood's trusted henchman, Will Scarlet, is said to be buried in the yard of the Church of St. Mary of the Purification.
 (We searched the sprawling graveyard but could not find any gravestones older than 200 years.)
 It is also thought that Robin Hood picked up Maid Marian from a nearby cottage and took her to their wedding in Edwinstowe.

 Before we followed in his footsteps, however, we made a made a quick side trip to Old Clipstone, in search of King John's Palace.
 We had been told to watch just before we entered the town for the ruins of the King's royal hunting lodge.
 We drove up and back several times without spotting what we were looking for, and finally walked through a field to ask some boys where the King's Palace was.
 They directed us to another field, but we still couldn't find the palace.
 Finally, we entered an adjacent pub and asked the barmaid.
-She kindly walked outside, pointed to the neighbouring farm, and said, 'There's not much to see, but there it is.'
+She kindly walked outside, pointed to the neighboring farm, and said, 'There's not much to see, but there it is.'
 It was on private land, the barmaid told us, and the farmer doesn't like visitors.
 Even with her pointing the way, we couldn't recognize any ruins.

 We turned away, disappointed.
 After all, the Sheriff of Nottingham spent much time here.
 Richard the Lionheart came for a summit when he returned from the Crusades, and Edward II often celebrated here with his royal retinue after a day of hunting in the nearby woods.
 Local legend says that Robin Hood even broke into the palace one night to free a group of villagers who were being held hostage.